-We are now accepting volunteers for the 2019 Telluride Bluegrass.
-After carefully reading through this page, proceed to the new online volunteer application via the link below.
-Thanks for your interest, volunteers are the BEST!
+Please check back for information regarding volunteer applications for 2020 Telluride Bluegrass.
+After carefully reading through this page, proceed to the online volunteer application via the “Volunteer Sign-Up” button below.
+Thank you for your interest!
+Volunteers are the BEST!

 Volunteers represent Planet Bluegrass to thousands of Festivarians.
 If the thought of remaining sober during your shifts bums you out, volunteering is not for you.
 If greeting and helping Festivarians does seem like something you want to do, then we would love to have you be a part of our team!